Universal basic services: UBS inclusion rationale

 The following table represents rationales used for the inclusion of certain services in a UBS definition:

-Service content

 The specific content of any set of UBS varies according to the resources available to the society and their political definitions of what constitutes basic provision - see UBS Inclusion Rationale.
 Many societies already provide some elements of UBS, such as public education and public healthcare services.